 HOW TO APPLY

 To become a student ambassador, you can apply through the site.

-Coca-Cola is a beverage company that carries one of the most recognizable brands in the world.
+Coca-Cola is a beverage company and one of the most recognizable brands in the world.
 Aside from its signature beverage, Coca-Cola’s portfolio includes other well-known brands such as Minute Maid, Smartwater, Vitaminwater, and more.
-With such a vibrant global brand, Coca-Cola thrives on traditional marketing and is known for some of the most recognizable TV commercials of all time, including this iconicpiece.
+With such a vibrant global presence, Coca-Cola thrives on traditional marketing and is known for some of the most iconic TV commercials of all time, including this memorable piece from 1971.

-With Coca-Cola having such an extensive product list, the goal with the ambassador program is to gain access to consumers at an age where their consumption habits are not set, then exposing them to products made by Coca-Cola.
-Offering a 3-day training session, the ambassadors will gain the tools they need to set up events on campus as well as be active on social media to promote the brand.
+Because Coca-Cola has such an extensive product list, the goal of its college ambassador program is to gain access to consumers at an age when their consumption habits are not set, then expose them to products made by Coca-Cola.
+Via a 3-day training session, ambassadors gain the tools they need to set up events on campus as well as be active on social media to promote the brand.